Is Yoda speaking "real" English? In this episode, we dissect the subject-verb-object order.

 Today's topic is Yoda's grammar.
 Yes, Yoda from Star Wars.

-And now, why would I talk about Yoda?
-Well, a couple of weeks ago there was a Star Wars marathon on TV and a listener named Pat asked if Yoda is speaking "real" English when he says things like "Powerful, you have become."
+Why would I talk about Yoda?
+Well, a couple of weeks ago there was a Star Wars marathon on TV, and a listener named Pat asked if Yoda is speaking "real" English when he says things like "Powerful, you have become."
 It was such a fun question I couldn't resist, but it's outside my area of expertise because it's more of a linguistics question than a grammar or usage question.
-Fortunately, people who know about linguistics listen to this podcast, and I was able to tap into their expertise to get an answer.
+Fortunately, people who know about linguistics listen to this podcast, and I was able to tap in to their expertise to get an answer.
 A big "Thank you!" to Charles Carson, managing editor of the journal American Speech, and Peter Sokolowski, editor-at-large at Merriam-Webster for helping me with this topic.

 Yodish Sentence Structure